Fabrice Mattei

 While CRISPR-Cas can be used to mitigate and adapt to climate change, they are still limitations to its efficacity.
 First, the toolkit is unable to establish a genotype independent delivery method.
 Second, the technology provides a narrow scope of potential solutions without the use of intra and transgenic approaches.
 In most of the experiments, researchers produce mutations of genes whose knockout contributes positively to a trait.
 However, it is more common that loss-of-function mutation detracts from the organism’s performance.
 Thus, seeking to produce improved crops solely through loss of function mutation significantly limit the range of possible improvements.
 Negative effects of CRISPR-Cas in respect of achieving biodiversity conservation are also not ruled out as summarized in the below table.

-The interaction between the effects of CRISPR on climate change mitigation and biodiversity conservation is ambiguous.
+Potential adverse effects on biodiversity conservation | The interaction between the effects of CRISPR on climate change mitigation and biodiversity conservation is ambiguous.
 For example, an increase in carbon dioxide sequestration due to crops’ improved photosynthesis is seen as prejudicial to biodiversity due to the current soil saturation in CO2.
-Other risks include the escape of gene edited organisms from containment into open ecosystems, or that gene edited organisms become invasive, outcompeting/displacing existing species.
+Other risks include the escape of gene edited organisms from containment into open ecosystems, or that gene edited organisms become invasive, outcompeting/displacing existing species. | Climate change adaptation benefits resulting from CRISPR-Cas are countered by alleged adverse effects on biodiversity.
+For example, genome editing breaks reproductive barriers that would prevent some mutations from occurring in nature. |

 2. Regulatory developments